 Like what you’re reading?
 Get our newsletter for more insights

 Short term fix

 From the organisation’s point of view, it’s easy to feel that the change is ‘being taken care of’.
 Everyone can get on with the ‘day job’ while ticking the policy/strategic initiative boxes .
 But if team members aren’t engaged and don’t have the opportunity to co-create the solutions, any change is unlikely to ‘stick’.
 At best the changes ‘driven through’ by a consultant are likely to be a short term fix.
 In the worst case, they may result in reputational damage or legal liability.

 Don’t outsource your change – contract for skills

 Although I’ve argued against outsourcing your change initiative, I think you will find value in contracting for a particular set of skills, insights and abilities.
-You and your team have expert knowledge in your business and of what works well and what doesn’t.
-You also know more about your legal and financial constraints than anyone else.
+Certainly, you and your team have expert knowledge in your business and of what works well and what doesn’t.
+Likewise, you know more about your legal and financial constraints than anyone else.

-What you will find helpful is assistance clarifying the vision for the change that you all want to achieve.
-It is also of benefit to have someone outside the organisation support the creative process of generating the plan for change and facilitating its delivery.
+However, what you will find helpful is assistance clarifying the vision for the change that you all want to achieve.
+To have someone outside the organisation support the creative process of generating the plan for change and facilitating its delivery is also a benefit.
 In these circumstances an external consultant is ideally placed to support, coach and challenge the team to deliver the best change possible.

 Plan your change